HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Seljalandsfoss

 The waterfall drops 60 meters and is part of the Seljalands River, which has its origin in the volcano glacier Eyjafjallajökull.
-You can walk behind it and have a unique view.
+You can walk behind it in the warmer months.
 However, in the winter months, the walking path is most likely closed.

-- There is no entrance fee, but if you have some change, you can donate something, and there is a parking fee.
+• There is no entrance fee, but if you have some change, you can donate something.

 Skogafoss